induktio/thinker/Details.md

 Statistics feature calculates mineral and energy production numbers after multiplier facility effects are applied.
 However the mineral output bonus provided by Space Elevator is ignored in this step.
 Energy calculation also does not substract inefficiency from the final number.

-Render base info feature draws colored labels around various bases to identify them more easily and shows more details on the base window.
+Render base info feature draws colored labels around various bases to identify them more easily and shows more details on the world map.
 HQ bases are highlighted with a white label.
 Player-owned bases that are about to drone riot or enter the golden age are highlighted with colored labels.
 Bases that have Flechette Defense System or Geo Survey Pods are highlighted with a blue label.

 Base window will also show additional details that were previously not directly visible on the user interface.
+Any satellite production bonuses are also shown in the base resource view.
+When the base is producing Stockpile Energy, the extra credits gained per turn is shown in the base resource view.
+It is also possible to switch between base window tabs by pressing `Ctrl+Left` or `Ctrl+Right`.

 The game will show population counts for talents, workers, drones and specialists.
 Bases that are about to drone riot, enter the golden age or pop boom on the next turn are highlighted with colored labels.
 When a base has been nerve stapled, the remaining turns for the staple effect are shown on the bottom right corner.
-Any satellite production bonuses are also shown on the base resource view.
-The mod also makes it possible to switch between base window tabs by pressing `Ctrl+Left` or `Ctrl+Right`.

 Whenever the player instructs a former to build an improvement that replaces any other item in the tile, the game will display a warning dialog.
-This dialog can be skipped by toggling the option here (warn_on_former_replace).
+This dialog can be skipped by toggling the warning option (warn_on_former_replace).

 When building or capturing a new base, the mod will automatically copy the saved build queue from **Template 1** to the new base.
 At maximum 8 items can be saved to the template, and the first item from the template will be automatically moved to current production choice when a new base is built or captured.
 Only the template saved to the first slot is checked, any other saved templates are ignored.